klyshko/EFX-project/writeup.md

 ![](pics/rmsd_heavy.png)

 As expected, the biggest difference is between the conformation of two opposite electric field directions (1.1 Å).
-Although I expected much bigger difference.
+Although, we expected much bigger difference.

 ### 1.4.
 Choice of the structure for the simulation - `289_noE_A`

-Further we decided to choose the structure collected in the absence of E-field at room temperature and use only alternate conformation A (it has higher occupancy 0.7 vs 0.3 of B); so we pick `289_noE_A` as initial structure for our equlibrium simulations.
+Further we decided to choose the structure collected in the absence of E-field at room temperature (289 K) and use only alternate conformation A (it has higher occupancy 0.7 vs 0.3 of B); so we pick `289_noE_A` as initial structure for our modelling.
 We assume that equilibration steps will eliminate any diffrence between A and B.

 > Need to check it after we're done with the setup.